 As a general rule, you should always start on the right side and then work your way back.

 Use Zones, Not Lines

 The second trading tip is to use support and resistance zones instead of support and resistance lines.
-The price is a very dynamic concept and the volatility changes constantly.
-This makes it very hard to make a trading decision based on individual lines.
-By using zones you’ll have a much better frame of reference from which to make trading decisions.
+The price is a very dynamic concept and the volatility changes constantly and makes it very hard to make a trading decision based on individual lines.
+By using zones, you’ll have a much better frame of reference from which to make trading decisions.

 How to Trade with SR Zones